Omamaa16/Global_CovidStats_ETL_Project/README.md

-# covid_worlwide_stats_world_ETL_project
+# Covid_worlwide_stats_ETL_project
-An ETL project constructed from scratch to depict covid statistics 267 cities across countries worldwide.
+An ETL project constructed from scratch to depict covid statistics in 267 cities across countries globally.

+## Introduction
+This project leverages Google Cloud Platform to depict the real time data changes in the Covid statistics of the countries worldwide.
+The data is fetched from the rapid.ai to the cloud stroage, process to the Big Query via the DataFlow.
+The whole process is automated by Apache Airlfow.

+##